Frequently Asked Questions

 Q. You make the saucy remark that you don’t handle “books by incarcerated persons, channeled by dead people or first person medical memoirs.”
 Why?

 A. You may not like the truth, but every query we’ve ever gotten from an inmate tells in explicit, graphic detail the crime they claim they did not commit.
 Seems a little fishy, doesn’t it?
-We get hundreds of queries a year allegedly directly from or channeled by Mother Teresa, Jesus, Buddha, Allah, Princess Diana, Gandhi, the newest dead celebrity, Moses, Elvis and so on.
+We get queries every year allegedly directly from or channeled by Mother Teresa, Jesus, Buddha, Allah, or the newest dead celebrity.
 And as for medical memoirs, the endless flood of books on how a person overcame cancer/mental illness/muscular dystrophy/HIV or whatever add up to about 25% of everything we get offered in a month.
 (That’s a LOT of books!)
 It’s our humble opinion that just writing these has already served a great purpose by allowing the author to process on paper all the tragic stuff that has occurred.
 We recommend an excellent subsidy publisher: www.GreenleafBookGroup.com to assist you in getting this sort of book published.
 If you sell more than 5,000 copies in less than a year, please contact us again and we’ll be interested then.
 Promise.

 Q. Why is getting an agent so hard?